benhsz/parless/steps-to-implement.md

           1
           (* n (factorial (sub1 n)

-The last example in step 2 was this:
+The last example in step 3 was:

-    (define X 5)
+    (define X 1)
-    ←define Y 4
+    ←define Y 2

-After having completed step 3, it would look like this:
+After having completed this step, it would look like:

-     define X 5
+     define X 1
-    ←define Y 4
+    ←define Y 2

 # Step 5

-Experiment with the list-like formatting: have `(` appear as another shape, such as `▹` or `|` and have its closing paren appear blank.
+Experiment with the list-like formatting: have `(` appear as another character, such as `▹` or `|` and have its closing paren appear as ` `.

+Note: the conditions may need to be fine-tuned.

 The conditions are:
 1. It is part of another expression
-2. It is formatted on a one line
+2. It is formatted on one line

 After that, it should satisfy either the first set of conditions or the second set.